 You can do this too without it being a budget buster.
 I bought small Disney gifts and placed one with a note, on the dresser while the girls were asleep each night.
 I bought these in advance from Target, Walmart, Amazon, or Hot Topic to save money and most all of them were under $10 each.
 I bought Minnie Ears, a Disney necklace, hair accessories, a mirrored compact, an autograph book and marker, a small stuffed animal, and Disney mystery figures.
 You could even get a set of mystery pins for trading, from Disney.com and spread them out each night.
 That is very cheap and covers every night of a week’s vacation.
 Anyway, just a fun touch.

-I found some fun Disney themed ideas for your own version of The Fairly Godmother at Target.
+I found some fun Disney themed ideas for your own version of The Fairly Godmother at Target and on Amazon.
 Haha!